ibm-skills-network/author-workbench-knowledgebase/docs/labs/upgrade-jupyterlab.md

 5. **Update Lab Version:** Click on the "Update Lab Version" button to apply the upgrade to the JupyterLab Current.

-By completing these steps, your JupyterLab Classic will be successfully updated to the JupyterLab Current.
+By completing these steps, your JupyterLab Classic lab will be successfully updated to JupyterLab Current!
+Please make sure to test your lab after updating and make any necessary adjustments.